"""pmrf.model

 *args : tuple

-as_numpy : bool, default=False
+as_numpy : bool, optional

-If ``True``, JIT the wrapper and convert inputs/outputs to NumPy arrays.
+If True, JIT the wrapper and convert inputs/outputs to NumPy arrays.

 Returns